Denionline/FdF/README.md

 # 🌄 FdF — Wireframe Map Renderer

-Welcome to **FdF**, a beautiful wireframe map renderer written in C. This project visualizes 3D landscapes from simple map files, transforming raw height data into interactive, artistic wireframe views.
+Welcome to my **FdF**, a beautiful wireframe map renderer written in C. This project visualizes 3D landscapes from simple map files, transforming raw height data into interactive, artistic wireframe views.
 Designed with performance and style in mind, FdF brings mathematical maps to life!

 ---